vertica/vertica-sqlalchemy-dialect/README.md

 As much as possible, Vertica SQLAlchemy provides compatible functionality for SQLAlchemy applications.
 For information on using SQLAlchemy, see the [SQLAlchemy documentation](http://docs.sqlalchemy.org/en/latest/).

+Note: Current state of the dialect only supports metadata functions.
+It is still under development.

 However, Vertica SQLAlchemy also provides specific parameters and behavior, which are described in the following sections.

 ### Connection Parameters